urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 If you have a destroyer, you need to configure it.
 Otherwise, just stretch that xterm wide and skip to section 1.2.

 Your destroyers will arrive in the form of [ship ticket] pairs.
-Let's say the ship is `~waclux-tomwyc` and the ticket is
+Let's say one of your ships is `~waclux-tomwyc` and its ticket is

     ~ribdyr-famtem-larrun-figtyd